Newspaper Page Text

 the hour had been taken.
 Playing

-his last game for Clark he picked
+his lasi game lor Clark he p.cked

-cight yards on: an end run, mis
+eight yards on an end run. mis

-handled . short pass from Baker,
+handled a short pass from Baker,

-and was through for the evening
+ami was through for the evening

-and forevel It was the last time
+and forever It was the last time

 he and Baker would wear Clark's

-livery on a footbail field.
+livery on a football field.
 With

 doubtful as to whether Chief Aik

-his last chance
+his last chance.

-McPherson pcked up most of the
+McPherson p oked up most of the

 yardage for Clark.
-Claric was not
+Clark was not

-custom fought hard and won it
+custom fought hard and wun its

 eighth straight game.